crass00/ComicStreamer/README.md

 For now no mac or windows package!

 ComicStreamer ToiletStreamer Edition Windows Alplha (https://dl.dropboxusercontent.com/u/12474226/32/ComicStreamer%200.9.5.exe) with broken web settings so edit the settings manually!
 Will fix soon!
+    (cache is also broken, probably old python package or windows xp)

 ## Help wanted
 - front-end html/css could use some help